 If you see that you have some new customers, a good idea is to see where in the United States they’re located.
 After all, different communities are responding to this crisis differently, so it’s worth considering that different attitudes and behaviors from location to location may have an impact on customer sentiment in those regions.

-Using Google, you can look up helpful information about new customers such as their address and family members, even if they don’t provide this information when filling out a lead generation form.
+Using a free people search engine, you can look up helpful information about new customers such as their address and family members, even if they don’t provide this information when filling out a lead generation form.
 This helps you better identify trends that may or may not exist based on geography.

 Offer freebies to remind people you’re still around.

 A well-timed promotion can be a great way to remind people that you’re still in business during these strange times.
 While commercials can work to a certain degree, it’s important to note that you might face employee backlash if there’s a disconnect between what you’re professing in your advertisements and the policies you’re actually implementing in your business.
 For that reason, a promotion can be a much safer bet.